katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 ***

-### Extra: How to Create Subfolders in your Repository?
+## How to Create Subfolders in your Repository?

 **Step 1: Navigate to the right side of the page.
 Click `Add File` and `Create New File`.**